I enjoy my own company.

 Each day was a new experience of some kind.
-Making my way through the semi-silent (because of the tourists) streets of Mdina, The Silent City, having a go at riding a segway on some of the highest points of Malta in Dingli, riding in a small boat and seeing the wonder that is the Blue Grotto and its caves for myself, visiting Valletta where my Mum’s family lived when they were younger, eating the best pastizzi of my life in Gozo… so many times, I’d stop and think for a few seconds and have to consider whether I was really there and if I was really seeing all of these remarkable things.
+Making my way through the semi-silent (because of the tourists) streets of Mdina, The Silent City.
+Having a go at riding a segway on some of the highest points of Malta in Dingli, riding in a small boat and seeing the wonder that is the Blue Grotto and its caves for myself, visiting Valletta where my Mum’s family lived when they were younger, eating the best pastizzi of my life in Gozo.
+So many times, I’d stop and think for a few seconds.
+I’d have to consider whether I was really there and if I was really seeing all of these remarkable things.
 Honestly, I wasn’t at all phased that I was experiencing these things alone and felt more content than ever.

 The best thing about travelling alone